 Coney Island Hidden Treasures

-Our journey to Coney Island begins from Toome Canal, outside the Lock-keeper’s Cottage.
-Your Skipper will welcome you at the pontoon and make you feel at ease while your lifejacket is fitted and you step onboard.
+When you reach The Lock Keeper’s Cottage, a Waterways Heritage Centre and cafe, you can disembark for a comfort break before cruising along Toome Canal.
 Your tranquil cruise down Toome Canal is only interrupted by the water fowl and dragonflies that reside here.
 Relax and enjoy the stories about the vital sand industry and the long gone train at Toome which was used to transport the sand to Belfast.
 Years later this quiet canal became busy once again with film crew and Hollywood stars filming Game of Thrones.
 Having been involved in the filming on the canal and Lough Neagh, our Skipper’s stories are of a first hand nature.
-You will pass through the historic Lock Gates at Toome and into Toome Bay and hear about the 9000 year old human artefacts discovered there, amongst the oldest in Ireland.
+You will pass through the historic Lock Gates at Toome and into Toome Bay.
+It was here that 9000 year old human artefacts were discovered, and are amongst the oldest in Ireland.

-As we cruise through Lough Neagh we pass Ballyronan Marina and Ardboe Harbour.
-You will get a sense of the vastness of this lake, and it’s wild and rugged nature.
-We may come across the fishermen of the Lough who carry on the age old tradition of fishing for eels.
+As you cruise through Lough Neagh you will pass Ballyronan Marina and Ardboe Harbour.
+You will get a sense of the vastness of this lake, and its wild and rugged nature.
+You may come across the fishermen of the Lough who carry on the age old tradition of fishing for eels.
 Your Skipper will tell you about this ancient and important way of life, the skills of which remain mostly unchanged over thousands of years.

 On Coney there is long evidence of human settlement dating as far back as Neolithic times.
 There are historical ruins to see and a wide variety of flora and fauna as well as a resident mink and other wildlife.
 As well as a 13th century Anglo-Norman motte there is a 16th century round tower which harbours tales of buried treasure.
 The 120 year old summer house built by the 7th Lord Charlemont who owned the island, still stands, and was, until recent years, home to Peter.